Project-X-Mods/coffeelinux/README.md

 1: Boot an Arch Linux live iso.
 [UEFI ONLY]
 1a: clone the repo as described above.

-2: run the installer, "bash coffeelinux/opt/coffeebrewer.sh" (or coffeebrewer-cinnamon.sh)
+2: run the installer, "bash coffeelinux/opt/coffeebrewer.sh"

 3: enter your username, drive id, and partition numbers (easy to find out)